tejus-fetch/Amadeus-agent/app/prompt.md

 - Use `book_transfer` ONLY after the user has selected or confirmed an offer ID.
 - Use `cancel_transfer` ONLY when both orderId and confirmationNumber are provided.

+DATE RESOLUTION RULES (STRICT)
+- Always call `get_current_datetime` before resolving any date or time.
+- If the user provides a date WITHOUT a year:
+  - Resolve it to the NEXT future occurrence relative to today.
+  - NEVER resolve to a past date.
+- If the resolved date in the current year is earlier than today:
+  - Automatically roll the year forward by 1.
+- Never assume or infer a past year unless the user explicitly states it.

 SEARCH FLOW
 1. Collect missing details (date, time, locations, passengers).
 2. Call `search_transfers`.